Skip to Main Content

-A comprehensive and current literary collection providing full-text articles from scholarly journals and literary magazines, along with critical essays, work and topic overviews, full-text works, biographies, and more.
+This literary collection provides full-text articles from scholarly journals and literary magazines, critical essays, work and topic overviews, and author bios.

 A comprehensive full text literature database offering a broad spectrum of information on thousands of authors and their works.

 A broad survey of Latino literature from the colonial era to the present Entries cover writers, genres, ethnic and national literatures, movements, historical topics and events, themes, concepts, associations and organizations, and publishers and magazines.